 The Senior Notes 2027 are due on September 1, 2027, and accrue interest at the rate of 6.875% per year.
 Interest on the Senior Notes 2027 is payable semi-annually in arrears on each of March 1 and September 1.

-For more detailed descriptions of the Senior Notes 2026 and Senior Notes 2027, please refer to Note 9 to our consolidated financial statements in Part II, Item 8 "Financial Statements and Supplementary Data".
+For more detailed descriptions of the Senior Notes 2026 and Senior Notes 2027, see Note 10 to our consolidated financial statements in Part II, Item 8 "Financial Statements and Supplementary Data".